oneananda/Azure_Operations/Azure_Learning/001 Azure App Service/002 Azure App Service Deployment/Azure Static Web App Deployment.md

 6. **Review and Create**:
    - Review your settings and click `Create` to deploy the static web app.

-## Step 3: Access Your Deployed Static Web App
+## Step 3: Access the Deployed Static Web App

 Once the deployment is complete, Azure provides a default domain for your static web app: